-Tractor-trailers, semis and other large commercial trucks are the largest vehicles on the highway.
+Tractor-trailers, semis, and other large commercial trucks are the largest vehicles on the highway.
 Other motorists are right to be cautious around them.
-But the size and weight of 18 wheelers does not give truck drivers the right to be bullies on the road.
+But the size and weight of 18 wheelers do not give truck drivers the right to be bullies on the road.

 What is Aggressive Truck Driving?

 Aggressive driving is a relatively new concept.
 The National Highway Traffic Safety Administration (NHTSA) says aggressive driving occurs when a driver commits a combination of moving traffic violations that endanger other persons.